Nighty Night: International broadcast

 In Australia, this programme commenced airing on ABC TV each Wednesday at 9pm from 23 March 2005.

 Reception

 The first series won a Banff Award and Davis won a Royal Television Society Award for her performance and got a highly positive reception from TV critics.
+It also received a nomination for the BAFTA TV Award for Best Situation Comedy in 2005.

 The Guardian called it "an exquisitely vile comic creation" and adding that "The Office might have popularised the comedy of embarrassment, but Nighty Night has moved it on."
 The Times called it "a blistering wall of superbly unredeemed cruelty that manages to trample over every social convention in a pair of cheap stilettos."

+In viewership, while no data were reported for the first series, the second series began strongly with 616,000 viewers - BBC Three's second-highest rated show of the week.
+Ratings slipped sharply from thereon, however, with the final two episodes registering fewer than 400,000 viewers and falling outside of the channel's top 10 shows both weeks.

 US version

 In June 2006 it was announced that Sex and the City creator Darren Star would write and be executive producer of a US version, which has been commissioned for a pilot script.
 Steve Coogan and Henry Normal, founders of the production company Baby Cow, were to be co-executive-producers.